DronaAviation/Cygnus-Sample-Codes/README.md

-# Pluto Drone Projects Using Cygnus IDE
+# Projects With Pluto Using Cygnus IDE

 Welcome to the repository for various projects developed for Pluto using the Cygnus IDE.
 This repository includes a collection of C++ files, each corresponding to a unique project aimed at exploring and enhancing the capabilities of Pluto drones.